john9francis/radiation-modeling/time-spent-thesis.md

 - 1/30 12:50 pm 2 hrs thesis class and working on pdd graph
 - 1/30 6:11 pm 1.25 hr seeing if I can normalize the PDD graph
 - 2/1 11:15 pm trying to make the pdd graph an H2 instead of H1
+- Notes: First of all, the H2 didn't work. but I got the h1 working.
+I have some suuuuuper good results attained by adding a FF and testing out some copper and AL filters.
+I have a lot of results to talk about.
+The last thing I have to do is figure out how to do a really good PDD graph.
+I am thinking in run action creating a hitsCollection or at least a few variables that keep track of max dose, min depth, and max depth.
+Then scaling the graph accordingly.
+Just because for now the PDD graph measures position vs. energy, not depth vs. percent energy.
+NOTE: it's fine to keep it as energy instead of grays because it's a percent.
+But yeah, figuring out how to convert it to percent instead of absolute values is going to be tricky.